olawalemayor/expense-manager/README.md

 A workaround for this is to build the functionality in the custom API

+UPDATE: The filtering is still not perfect because it does not combine (I did not implement such API on the frontend but it can be done)

 Tools and Technologies used: Angular, Typescript, NgRX, Tailwindcss, Angular material

 ## Links to project